 The key is to remember that this is your trip, your journey, your experience, and the best way to actualize any life journey is to listen to yourself and honour what is best for you.

 So when you experience that moment when you crave community, seek it out.
-You can always find Travel Buddies around you, or through our app - check out how to create a Travel Buddy profile so you can get searching for a travel buddy in advance, or meet a few while abroad!
+You can always find Travel Buddies around you, or through our app, so you can get searching for a travel buddy in advance, or meet a few while abroad!
 From the comfort of your bed, you can find any number of people eager to explore and journey with you.
 Don’t fret, the world is your oyster and that oyster is shared with other travel souls whose paths are just waiting to cross with yours.

 Paella is a national treasure in Spain, and you can certainly indulge in a sampling of it in Barcelona.
 And through experiences on Wandure, you can even learn to cook your own paella, and bring the skill home (it will be sure to impress at your next dinner party)!
 Also, check out this blog for some of the best authentic paella spots to visit in Barcelona.